ronakshettyk/cryptonite_taskphase_ronak/Pondering_PATH.md

    ##Adding commands

-    i used find / -name bash to get the bash to get the path to bash then used the ln command to create links between files . the command PATH=/home/hacker/:$PATH sets the PATH variable to include the /home/hacker/ directory at the beginning, ensuring that any executables in that directory are found first by the shell.
+    i used find / -name bash to get the bash shell location then used the ln command to create links between files . the command PATH=/home/hacker/:$PATH sets the PATH variable to include the /home/hacker/ directory at the beginning, ensuring that any executables in that directory are found first by the shell.